dfarrell07/wcbench/README.md

 WCBench currently only supports the Helium release of the OpenDaylight SDN controller, but it would be fairly easy to add support for other controllers.
 Community contributions are encouraged!

-Thsi is the Ubuntu version of wcbench.
+This is the Ubuntu version of wcbench.
 It will create a "wcbench" directory at the location you are cloning this repository.
 It will then install cbench and download OpenDayLight in the same folder.

 ### Usage